Buying Real Estate in Western Australia

 Spending time inspecting any property you wish to buy is critical.
-Download our handy open for inspection checklist it will show you what to look for and if you use a different one for each property you inspect, it’s a good way to keep track of them.
+Download our handy Apartment Open for Inspection Checklist here and our Open House Inspection Checklist here as they will show you what to look for and if you use a different one for each property you inspect, it’s a good way to keep track of them.
 Additionally getting a building and pest inspection is highly recommended so as to ensure you are not buying a property with serious issues.

 This allows you to put certain conditions on the sale, such as fixing problems, or even to negotiate for a lower price.
 The REIWA has more information on the process here, and the WA Department of Commerce has a checklist.